Main Line Budo,

 Often described as the only “purely defensive” marital art, Aikido, correctly applied, can be a very effective means of self-defense.
 The movement of Aikido is seen as flowing and graceful, which can be deceptive.
 We are fond of calling it “Origami with People©”.
 Aikido was derived primarily from the martial arts of Japanese jū jitsu and Judo, from which the joint locks and throws are recognizable.

 Aikido Kinokawa ryu is a form of Aikido founded by Hanshi Michael Wirth.
 It is very muck a “ki-based” form of Aikido and while both flowing and, at times elegant, it would be considered by most to be a “hard style” of Aikido.
 Its focus is to achieve the unification of mind, body and spirit into one movement with total concentration and purpose.
 And sometimes that takes just a little more juice than most Aikidokas wield.

 Judo.
-Jūdō (meaning “gentle way”) is a modern Japanese martial art created in 1882 by Dr Kano Jigoro.
+Jūdō (“gentle way”) is a modern Japanese martial art created in 1882 by Dr Kano Jigoro.
 Its most prominent feature is competition, where the object is to either throw one’s opponent to the ground, immobilize or otherwise subdue one’s opponent with a grappling maneuver, or submission hold or choke.